wootar/luaos/README.md

+# WARNING: This project is not mantained anymore.
 # LuaOS, a pointless OS or linux distro with it's own coreutils, that was made with lua and based off the linux kernel

 # Why?